membraneframework-labs/guide/chapter2/demands.md

 ## Demanding data from Sink or Filter

 Demanding is done by returning `{:demand, {pad_name, demand_size}}` action from one of the callbacks.
-For Sink elements it is very often `handle_prepared_to_playing` and for Filters the most common case is to return :demand from `handle_demand` callback.
+For Filters the most common case is to return :demand from `handle_demand` callback.
 It can be perceived as translating received demand from `output` pad to the other upstream element through the `input` pad:

 ```elixir